-Data of reported domestic violence made by Police or through private applications identified that 26 per cent (760) of all domestic violence reported cases were reported in Ormeau-Oxenford SA3 region.
-It has been identified that a local service issue is access to a mental health clinician who have a high degree of understating family and domestic violence issues.
+Data on reported domestic violence made by police or through private applications identified that 26% (n=760) of all domestic violence reported cases were reported in Ormeau-Oxenford SA3 region.
+It has been identified that a local service issue is access to a mental health clinician who would have a high degree of understating family and domestic violence issues.